Giovanni Cheli: Roman Curia

 On 15 June 1998, he retired from his role at the Pontifical Council upon the appointment of his successor, Stephen Fumio Hamao.

 He continued to be outspoken in retirement.
 He criticized the rule excluding cardinals over the age of 80 from participating in a papal conclave.
 He told a journalist in December 2003: "It is a great deprivation for cardinals.
 Perhaps different limits can be used in future.
 Perhaps those whose minds have gone should not vote.
 We all know who they are.
 And some of them are in their seventies."
 Behind the scenes he participated in a campaign in opposition to Pope Benedict XVI's appointments of Tarcisio Bertone as Secretary of State, believing Bertone lacked the requisite diplomatic experience.

 He was decorated with the Order of Isabel the Catholic and named commendatore of the Order of Merit of the Italian Republic, and of the Verdienstkreuz of the Federal Republic of Germany.

 Cheli died on 8 February 2013 of natural causes, at the age of 94.
-His funeral was held on 9 February at St. Peter's Basilica in Vatican City with Cardinal Angelo Sodano saying the Mass.
+His funeral was held on 9 February at St. Peter's Basilica in Vatican City with Cardinal Angelo Sodano celebrating the Mass.